rohdef/PGPlugins/README.md

-# Example: 2 - Simple callback
+# Example: 3 - Arguments

-This shows how to do a basic callback in PhoneGap.
+This adds an argument to example 2.

 ## Interesting files:

 ### pgplugins/Plugins/PluginExamples.m and pgplugins/Plugins/PluginExamples.h
-Reads the first argument, which is a callback id that PhoneGap generates.
-This used to tell PhoneGap what function to call later on.

-Use the `doSuccess` boolean to try the success and error callbacks.

-The `CDVPluginResult` class from the cordova api is used to generate the callback, specifying the status and result data.
+Checks if the argument is 'ok' and writes an error if not.

 ### www/pluginExample.js
-Not much to say.
-Creates too functions and send them to the `cordova.exec` call, so they can be used from the native code.
+Added the argument to the call to `cordova.exec`.